Hard Rock Stadium To Transition To COVID-19 Vaccination Site

 “As of today, over 32,000 vaccines have been given in Miami-Dade County,” said Cava.

+‘All Is Calm In Our County’ Reassures Miami-Dade Mayor After Storming Of Capitol

-On Tuesday, Miami-Dade County Mayor Daniella Levine Cava held a virtual press conference, along with local leaders, to provide an update on COVID-19 vaccination plans in Miami-Dade County.
+On Tuesday, Cava held a virtual press conference, along with local leaders, to provide an update on COVID-19 vaccination plans in Miami-Dade County.

 The mayor talked about shared efforts to distribute vaccines across the community for healthcare workers and seniors age 65 and older.